Police: El Paso shooting suspect said he targeted Mexicans

 Crusius has been charged with capital murder and is being held without bond.
 Federal prosecutors have said they are also considering hate-crime charges.

 The attack came hours before another mass shooting in Dayton, Ohio, in which nine people were killed.
-The dual shootings, which killed 31 people in all and wounded dozens more, reignited calls for Congress to take immediate action to reduce gun violence.
+The dual shootings killed 31 people in all wounded dozens more, reignited calls for Congress to take immediate action to reduce gun violence.

 Trump said Friday that he believes he has influence to rally Republicans around stronger federal background check laws.
 But at the same time, Trump said he had assured the National Rifle Association that its gun rights views would be “fully represented and respected.”